 Privately she was of the opinion that Marilla Cuthbert swept that yard over as often as she swept her house.

 One could have eaten a meal off the ground without overbrimming the proverbial peck of dirt.

-Mrs. Rachel rapped smartly at the kitchen door and stepped in she was was when bidden to do so. ]
+Mrs. Rachel rapped smartly at the kitchen door and stepped in when bidden to do so.